nartallax/imploder/README.md

 	"preserveOutDir": true

+### Lazy start

+By default, in watchmode compiler will start as soon as the tool is launched.
+You can prevent this passing following option:

+	"lazyStart": true

+With this option, compiler will be started after first request to HTTP server.
+This option is mainly intended for case when you have a multitude of (frontend) projects, but do not want to load them all at once.

 ## Better circular links resolution

 The tool provides its own module loader.
 One of reasons behind this is need for better circular dependencies resolution between modules.